Yemen's Houthi rebels claim missile hits Saudi oil facility

 Yemen’s Houthi rebels claim missile hits Saudi oil facilityNew

-DUBAI, United Arab Emirates (AP) — Yemen’s Houthi rebels say they struck a Saudi oil facility in the port city of Jiddah on Thursday, the latest in a series of airborne assaults the group has claimed against the kingdom amid the grinding war in Yemen.
-The Houthi military spokesman tweeted that the rebels fired a new Quds-2 cruise missile at the facility.
-Saudi Arabia’s state-owned media did not immediately acknowledge any incident.
-Flights coming into airport diverted or otherwise flew in circles early Thursday morning without explanation, according to flight-tracking data.
+DUBAI, United Arab Emirates (AP) — Yemen’s Houthi rebels say they attacked a Saudi oil facility in the port city of Jiddah, a missile strike not immediately acknowledged by Saudi Arabia.
+It’s the latest in a series of airborne assaults the group has claimed against the kingdom amid the grinding war in Yemen.
+Flight-tracking data showed flights coming into the Jiddah airport diverted or otherwise flying in circles early Thursday morning without explanation.
+Since 2015, the Houthis battling the Saudi-led military coalition in Yemen have targeted military installations and critical oil infrastructure in Saudi Arabia.
+In recent weeks, the rebels have stepped up their assaults on the kingdom.